 Employees terminated by an employer have certain rights.
 An employee has the right to receive a final paycheck and the option of continuing health insurance coverage, and may even be eligible for severance pay and unemployment compensation benefits.
 There are a number of steps you can take to help protect yourself after losing your job, but it's also important to understand your rights after a job termination.

 In most cases, employment is "at will."
-At-will employment refers to the rights of an employer in the private industry to terminate an employee at any time and for any reason, as long as it's not illegal or contrary to an agreement.
-Termination, however, may be unlawful if:
+At-will employment refers to the rights of an employer in the private sector to terminate an employee at any time and for any reason, as long as it's not illegal or contrary to an agreement.
+However, termination may be unlawful if:

 - An implied contract governs the terms of the employment relationship.
 When determining implied agreements, courts consider whether the employer promised continued employment, whether the employer failed to abide by its employment practices regarding termination, and the length of employment.

 - Firing the employee violates public policy.
 Examples include firing an employee for having jury duty, serving in the military, or complaining about or refusing to engage in illegal conduct.

 - Termination of the employee violates laws that prohibit discrimination.
 Federal and state laws prohibit discrimination against employees and job applicants based on race, color, age, national origin, disability, and religion.